OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 `data-unshared/` {#repo-data-unshared}
 ------------------------------------

 Files in this directory are stored on the local computer, but are not committed and are not sent to the central GitHub repository/server.
-This makes the folder a decent container for:
+This makes the folder a candidate for:

 1. **sensitive information**, such as [PHI](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html) (Protected Health Information).
 When PHI is involved, we recommend `data-unshared/` only if a database or a secured networked file share is not feasible.
 See the discussion below.

-1. **public files that are huge** (say, 1+ GB) and easily downloadable or reproducible.
-For instance, files from stable sources like the US Census, NLSY, or Dataverse.
+1. **huge public files** say, files that 1+ GB and easily downloadable or reproducible.
+For instance, files from stable sources like the [US Census](https://www.census.gov/data/datasets.html), [Bureau of Labor Statistics](https://www.bls.gov/nls/), or [dataverse.org](https://dataverse.org/).

 1. **diagnostic logs** that are not useful to collaborators.